utdata/rwdir/docs/index.md

 This work is written in [bookdown](https://bookdown.org/) and the source is available on [Github](https://github.com/utdata/rwdir).

-## A word from Christian
+## A word from Christian {-}

 I'm a strong proponent of what I call Scripted Journalism, a method of committing data-centric journalism in a programmatic, repeatable and transparent way.
 There are a myriad of programming languages that further this, including Python ([pandas](https://pandas.pydata.org/) using [Jupyter](https://jupyter.org/)) and JavaScript ([Observable](https://beta.observablehq.com/)), but we'll be using [R](https://www.r-project.org/), [RMarkdown](https://rmarkdown.rstudio.com/) and [RStudio](https://www.rstudio.com/).

 R is a super powerful, open-source programming language for data that is deep with features and an awesome community of users who build upon it.
 No matter the challenge before you in your data storytelling, there is probably a package available to help you solve that challenge.
 Probably more than one.

-### About my philosphy {-}

 There is always more than one way to do things in R. This book is a [Tidyverse](https://www.tidyverse.org/)-oriented, opinionated collection of lessons intended to teach students new to programming and R for the expressed act of committing journalism.
 As a beginner course, I strive to make it as simple as possible, which means I may not go into detail about alternative (and possibly better) ways to accomplish tasks in favor of staying in the Tidyverse and reducing options to simplify understanding.

 ## Tips on the book style {-}

-Will will try to be consistent in the way we write documentation and lessons.
+We will try to be consistent in the way we write documentation and lessons.
 But we are human, so sometimes we break our own rules, but in general keep the following in mind.

 ### Things to do {-}